stevehemingway/stevehemingway.github.io/content/techie_stuff/theme-setup.md

 Video embeds are responsive and scale with the width of the main content block with the help of [FitVids](http://fitvidsjs.com/).

-### Link Post Type

-Link blog like a champ by adding `link: http://url-you-want-linked` to a post's YAML front matter.
-Arrow glyph links to the post's permalink and the the `post-title` links to the source URL.
-Here's an [example of a link post]({{< relref "posts/sample-link-post.md" >}}) if you need a visual.

 ---